TheGamingSnail/economy-bot-docs/clan_tile.md

 ---

 ### 2. `/clan tile scout`
 **Description:** Scouts an enemy tile (Only scouts can do this).
-Has a 50% fail rate, at which point the clan receiveds a 12 hour cooldown before any scouts can scout again.
+Has a 50% fail rate, at which point the clan receives a 12 hour cooldown before any scouts can scout again.

 **Options:**
 - `tile` *(String, Required)*: Tile coordinates to scout.